The Garden Coop and The Garden Ark chicken coop plans and kits make it easy to build & customize the perfect backyard chicken coop.

 Give them a try!
 If it doesn't work out, let us know within 30 days, and we'll send you a full refund.
 No hassle.
 No questions asked.
 Satisfaction guaranteed.

 Yes!
-People have used our plans to build their own backyard chicken coops in countries the world over: Ireland, Canada, the United Kingdom, Australia, Portugal, Italy, Germany, Israel, the U.S., and beyond.
+People have used our plans to build their own backyard chicken coops in countries the world over: Ireland, Canada, the United Kingdom, Australia, Portugal, Spain, Italy, Germany, Israel, the U.S., and beyond.

 The metric versions of our plans make building your own chook pen, chook house, chicken shed, poultry house (or whatever you want to call it!) easy.
 No conversions necessary.